Diseases & Conditions

 - Nerve injury

-- Tear of the sac covering the nerves (dural tear)
+- Tear of the sac covering the nerves (this is called a dural tear)

 - Need for further surgery